-As of March 28, 2009, approximately 11% of our hourly employees were represented by labor unions in the U.S. and abroad.
+As of April 3, 2010, approximately 12% of our hourly employees were represented by labor unions in the U.S. and abroad.
 While we believe our relations with our employees are satisfactory, a lengthy strike or other work stoppage at any of our facilities, particularly at some of our larger facilities, could materially reduce our ability to operate our business.
 In addition, any attempt by our employees not currently represented by a union to join a union could result in additional expenses, including with respect to wages, benefits and pension obligations.
-We currently have three collective bargaining agreements, one agreement covering approximately 54 employees will expire in June 2009, one agreement covering approximately 34 employees will expire in January 2013.
+We currently have three collective bargaining agreements, one agreement covering approximately 49 employees will expire in June 2012, one agreement covering approximately 68 employees will expire in January 2013 and one agreement covering approximately 25 employees will expire in October 2015.